Questions about our Psychology Services

 Which professions will be involved in my assessment?

-We have a growing multi-disciplinary team that currently includes Clinical Psychology, Consultant Psychiatry, Speech and Language Therapy and a Specialist Teacher.
+We have a growing multi-disciplinary team that currently includes Clinical Psychology, Consultant Psychiatry and Speech and Language Therapy.
 We involve professionals that will compliment each assessment and this will be discussed with you during the screening appointment.

 Do you automatically share reports with my GP?